Ashi2419/-Restaurant-Dashboard/README.md

 # Dashboard
-This dashboard include the data of some sources that  is represented in data visualization steps
+This dashboard is the part pf resturant repository where the data is visualised with the help of daya visualization tools.